indieSoftware/Navigator/README.md

 ## Documentation

 A single README file barely scratches the surface.
-Fortunately, Navigator is (will be) throughly documented.
+Fortunately, Navigator is fairly well documented, with more to come.

 See [Navigator Documentation](https://hmlongco.github.io/Navigator/documentation/navigatorui/).